Menu Close

 Cross Appeals

-A stay of enforcement is a request to have an order which prevents enforcing the order or judgment being appealed.
+A stay of enforcement is not automatic but must be requested.
 In some instances this stay may be automatically granted.
 If an automatic stay of enforcement is not available, then a motion for a discretionary stay of enforcement can be requested by a motion.